By Tim Lambert

 Angola became independent on 11 November 1975 but civil war continued.
 Fighting went on until 1991.
 In that year a ceasefire was arranged but it broke down in 1992 and the civil war resumed.
 A second cease-fire was made in Angola in 1994 but it broke down in 1998.
 The long civil war finally ended with a cease-fire in 2002 but Angola was left devastated.
 Slowly the country was rebuilt.
 Angola was helped by its exports of oil.

 A new constitution was introduced in Angola in 2010.
 Today Angola is still a poor country and its largely dependent on exports of oil.
 However, the economy of Angola is growing strongly.
 There is reason to be optimistic about the future of Angola.
-Today the population of Angola is 29 million.
+In 2020 the population of Angola was 32 million.

 A brief history of Botswana